pareshtapania/google-fde-interview-guide/README.md

 # Google Forward Deployed Engineering Interview Prep

-This repository documents my preparation journey for the **Google Forward Deployed Engineering (FDE)** interview process.
-It serves as a structured collection of notes, strategies, practice problems, and reflections across all major interview components.
+This repository documents my preparation for the **Google Forward Deployed Engineering (FDE)** interview process.
+It serves as a structured collection of notes, timelines, strategies I employed,  practice problems, and reflections across all major interview components.

 ---

 ## 📌 Overview

 The Forward Deployed Engineering role blends software engineering, problem-solving, and customer-facing skills.
-This repo is organized to reflect the multi-dimensional nature of the interview process:
+This repo is organised to reflect the multi-dimensional nature of the interview process:

+* Timeline & Recruiter Screening
 * Data Structures & Algorithms (DSA)
 * Vibe Coding (practical, collaborative coding)
 * Googleyness (behavioral & culture fit)
 * Agentic & Machine Learning System Design

+---

+## ⏳ Timeline & Recruiter Screening

+Focus: Mentioning of past experiences, RRK and Why Factor?

+**Contents:**

+* What interests you in this role?
+* Tell me about your past experiences?
+(Prepare 1 Agentic Model & 1 Classical ML Example)
+* 30 - 45 mins where you should ask questions more around the Team and the recruiter too
+* What are you pursuing outside of work?

 ---